Skip to content

 Z: 0Z: WZ: 0

-2. Create the second box by copying the first one, and editing the Center point Y and Size Y parameters:
+2. Create the second box by copying the first one, and editing Center point Y and Size Y parameters:

 NameElement typeCenter point (m)Size (m)Rotation (deg)